-The United States holds the world’s highest incarceration rate, contributing to almost 25% of the global imprisoned population despite comprising less than 5% of its total inhabitants.
-These statistics, compounded by an annual $182 billion in cost and a 68% recidivism rate within the first three years post-release, illustrate the criminal justice system’s profound failure to promote safety and rehabilitation.
+The United States holds the world’s highest incarceration rate and pours $182 billion annually into keeping individuals behind bars.
+Still, a 68% recidivism rate within the first three years post-release reveals the system’s failure to achieve safety and rehabilitation.

-In 2022, we partnered with The Just Trust to develop a bold strategic investment plan that supports the advancement of community-driven, evidence-based solutions that aren’t overdependent on policing and incarceration to keep communities safe.
+In 2022, we partnered with The Just Trust to develop a bold strategic investment plan that supports the advancement of community-driven, evidence-based solutions that don’t depend on punishment-first policies to keep communities safe.
 Humane solutions exist and they demonstrate far better outcomes in crime prevention and accountability.
-By amplifying them, we seek to disrupt the cycle of arrest and incarceration and lift up a new paradigm for community safety that addresses the root causes of violence.
+By amplifying them through this strategy, we seek to disrupt the cycle of arrest and incarceration and lift up a new paradigm for community safety that addresses the root causes of violence.

 Our process was guided by five field advisors, Rukia Lumumba of Peoples Advocacy Institute , MacArthur Fellow, sujatha baliga, Jac Charlier of PTACC Collaborative, Will Simpson of Equal Justice USA, and Moki Macia of Atlanta Policing Alternatives & Diversion Initiative – experts representing the breadth of community-based safety solutions.
 Together, we examined the current landscape of practices that move people away from prisons and jails and towards safety, healing, and accountability.